- Categories:Technical Support

-Coercivity, also known as coercivity or magnetic force retention, is one of the characteristics of magnetic materials.
-It refers to the magnetic field strength required for reducing the magnetization of magnetic materials to zero after they have been magnetized to saturation.
-Coercivity represents the resistance of A magnetic material to demagnetization and is denoted by A symbol for HC in either A/m (international standard) or Oe (gaussian system of units).
-Coercivity can be measured with a magnetometer or a b-h analyzer.
+Coercivity (coercivity), also known as coercivity or coercivity, is one of the characteristics of magnetic materials.
+It refers to the magnetic field strength required to reduce the magnetization to zero after the magnetic material has been magnetized to magnetic saturation.
+Coercive force represents the ability of a magnetic material to resist demagnetization.
+It will be represented by the symbol of HC, and the unit is A/m (international standard system) or Oe (gauss unit system).
+The coercivity can be measured with a magnetometer or B-H analyzer.

-The coercivity of magnetic materials is generally obtained by measuring hysteresis curve (also known as magnetization curve).
-Collect data instruments tend to use vibrating sample magnetometer (English: vibrating sample magnetometer) or alternating gradient magnetometer, equivalent to the magnetic flux density of measuring data is zero, the corresponding magnetic field intensity is the coercive force.
-If ferromagnetic materials are included in sample, the coercivity measured will be different when the magnetic field increases and decreases.
+The coercivity of magnetic materials is generally obtained by measuring the hysteresis curve (also called the magnetization curve).
+The instrument that collects data generally uses a vibrating sample magnetometer or an alternating gradient magnetometer.
+When the measured magnetic flux density data is zero, the corresponding magnetic field strength is the coercive force. .
+If the product contains ferromagnetic materials, the measured coercivity will be different when the magnetic field increases and decreases.
 This is due to the effect of the exchange bias field (English: exchange bias).

 The coercivity of soft ferromagnetic materials and hard ferromagnetic materials